netlifeas/lightroom-integration/doc/manual.md

 The menu item to import is found at *File*->Plug-in extras ![Get next job](import-menu.png?raw=true "Get next job")

-If a job is available lightroom wil start importing the pictures.
-This can take some time.
-If jobs are available you will get a message box saying that.
+If a job is available Lightroom will start importing the pictures, and this can take some time.
+If no jobs are available you will get a message box saying that.

 ![No jobs-available message dialog](no-jobs-available.PNG?raw=true "No jobs-available message")